atrplnex/atropineeee/README.md

 <p>

-Hi 👋, I am **Atropine** an ambitious Full stack Developer, I specialize in Mobile Development, Game Development, Web Development and Software Development
+Hi 👋, I'm Atropine, an ambitious Full-Stack Developer specializing in Mobile, Game, Web, and Software Development.
+Passionate about building custom applications for myself and my clients.

 <div>